divijghose/firedrake/Firedrake-meeting-2024-03-06.md

 ## JB: Keepalive workflow is finally working
 See https://github.com/firedrakeproject/firedrakeproject.github.io/commit/f728f6e46f8c40a44e97088ee0e6d1eb30d122b8

+## JB: This is supposed to just be a bug fix
+But I'm in danger of forgetting what was supposed to be going on https://github.com/firedrakeproject/firedrake/pull/3261

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*